camlab-ethz/GEMS/docs/GEMS_variants_and_datasets.md

 <br>

 ### Performance of the models
 For each model, we provide five stdicts corresponding to the models originating from 5-fold cross-validation.
-Depending on the language model embeddings incorporated, these model showed different performance on benchmark datasets:
+Depending on the language model embeddings incorporated, these model showed different performance:

 ![Description](plot_GEMS_stdicts.jpg)